African Dwarf Crocodile

 After breeding, the female constructs a mound nest of vegetation and lays up to 20 eggs.

-Threatened by habitat destruction and hunting for its skin and meat.
+They are threatened by habitat destruction and hunting for its skin and meat.